Skip to main content

 Many people with disabilities use an animal for physical or emotional support.

 Animals are one of many ways to palliate a disability.
-To date, service dogs, including guide dogs, are the only animals that the Québec courts have recognized as a means of palliating a disability, but other animals could eventually be recognized as well.
+Service dogs, including guide dogs have been recognized as a means of palliating a disability by the Québec courts, but other animals could eventually be recognized as well.

 Under the Charter of Human Rights and Freedoms, you cannot discriminate against a person because of their disability or because of the way they choose to palliate it.
 Discrimination can result, for example, from refusing to admit a person accompanied by their animal into a public place or accommodation, or from not offering this person the same services, comfort and respect that are usually offered there.